 What is Starfish Early Alert?

-Seton Hall University has adopted Starfish Early Alert as its new early warning system tool.
-Starfish, part of the university’s retention initiative, aims to identify at-risk students as quickly as possible and promptly direct them to the support services that can help them succeed.
-This process is supported by Starfish Retention Solutions and is accessible through a Blackboard module.
-Starfish provides faculty, academic advisors, tutors, and program directors with a convenient way to follow and support students.
+Seton Hall University's Starfish Early Alert System is an early warning tool that helps students succeed.
+Starfish, part of the university’s completion initiative, aims to identify at-risk students as quickly as possible and promptly direct them to the appropriate academic support services.
+This process is supported by Starfish Retention Solutions and is accessible through our Blackboard module.
+Starfish provides faculty, academic advisers, tutors, and program directors with a convenient way to alert and support students.

-Increased communication between instructors and support staff is a proven strategy for increasing student success and retention.
-The partnership and participation of all campus faculty and staff will ensure that each student enrolled at our institution has the best possible chance to succeed.
+Increased communication between faculty and administrators is a proven strategy for increasing student success and retention.
+The partnership and participation of all campus faculty and staff will ensure that each student enrolled at Seton Hall has the best possible chance to succeed.